Alleviating Loneliness: Marco Talks About Overcoming Isolation in the Swiss Population

 Ad

 Loneliness is the feeling of being alone.
 According to a federal study, 36 percent of the Swiss population say they sometimes feel lonely.
-So it’s actually a significant problem – yet very little is said about it.
+So it’s actually a significant problem – yet very little is said regarding it.

 Loneliness is not a disease.
 However, feeling lonely in the long term can have health consequences: from sleep disorders and back pain to depression.
 Conversely, those affected by mental illness can drive people even deeper into loneliness.